 HIKE for Mental Health is an all-volunteer, 501(c)(3) nonprofit organization.

-All contributions to this hike are tax deductible, and 100% of the hike donations support our mission.
+All contributions are tax deductible, and 100% of the hike donations support our mission.

-Eighty cents of every dollar funds break-through scientific research and programs to eliminate the stigma surrounding major mental illnesses such as PTSD, schizophrenia, bipolar spectrum disorders, and depression.
-Through research we can find better ways to alleviate the suffering from mental illnesses that affects 1 in 4 American families.
+Eighty cents of every dollar funds mental health programs, including break-through scientific research into PTSD, schizophrenia, bipolar spectrum disorders, depression and other major mental ilnesses.
+Through research we can find better ways to alleviate the suffering that affects 1 in 4 American families.

 The remaining twenty cents maintains wilderness trails across the U.S. By supporting non-profit, volunteer groups that care for our trails, we help preserve wilderness experiences for generations to come.
 Where the money goes.

 Please see important note at the top of this page.

 |Location:||Cog Railroad, Base Station Road, Bretton Woods, NH|

 |Time:||Approx. 7 AM – 4 PM.
 Exact times and locations will be provided to registered hikers only.|

 |Difficulty level:||Strenuous.
 Five miles of steady uphill hiking.|

 |Suitable for beginners?||We have first-time hikers join us every year.
 If you can walk up 10-15 full flights of stairs safely and steadily without stopping and still be smiling, you can do it!|